White-necked jacobin

-The white-necked jacobin (Florisuga mellivora) is a medium-size hummingbird that ranges from Mexico south through Central America and northern South America into Brazil, Peru and Bolivia.
-It is also found in Trinidad & Tobago.

-Other common names are great jacobin and collared hummingbird.
+The white-necked jacobin (Florisuga mellivora) is a medium-sized hummingbird that ranges from Mexico south through Central America and northern South America into Brazil, Peru, and Bolivia.
+It is also found in Trinidad and Tobago.
+Its other common names include great jacobin and collared hummingbird.

 Taxonomy

-In 1743 the English naturalist George Edwards included a picture and a description of the white-necked jacobin in his A Natural History of Uncommon Birds.
+In 1743, English naturalist George Edwards included a picture and a description of the white-necked jacobin in his A Natural History of Uncommon Birds.
 He used the English name "white-belly'd huming bird".
 Edwards based his etching on a specimen owned by the Duke of Richmond that had been collected in Suriname.
-When in 1758 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the tenth edition, he placed the white-necked jacobin with the other hummingbirds in the genus Trochilus.
-Linnaeus included a brief description, coined the binomial name Trochilus mellivorus and cited Edwards' work.
-The specific epithet combines the Latin mel meaning "honey" and -vorus meaning "eating".
+When in 1758, Swedish naturalist Carl Linnaeus updated his Systema Naturae for the 10th edition, he placed the white-necked jacobin with the other hummingbirds in the genus Trochilus.
+Linnaeus included a brief description, coined the binomial name Trochilus mellivorus, and cited Edwards' work.
+The specific epithet combines the Latin mel and -vorus, meaning "honey eating".
 The type locality is Suriname.
 The white-necked jacobin is now placed in the genus Florisuga that was introduced in 1850 by Charles Bonaparte.

-These two subspecies are recognised.
-F. m. flabellifera has sometimes been called F. m. tobagensis.